yonmaor1/PlayfulInteraction/IoT/README.md

 }
 ```

 we will print the message topic and payload to the serial monitor.
+Your callback function can contain whatever you want.

+### And That's That!

+Hook up your inputs and outputs, and you've got yourself an IoT system.

+## The Other End
+The other smart device in our system is a python script running locally on my computer.
+Note how now that we're working in IoT, we're able to have systems built in different languages and frameworks communicate with each other via a shared 'language' (what do we call this shared language?)

+You can check out the code in `src/app.py`